Data-Stewards-University-of-Vienna/modular-RDM-course/modules/core/05_archiving-and-publishing.md

 Prepare a well-structured dataset by:

 * removing temporary or unnecessary files;
-* using consistent folder structures and file naming conventions;
+* using consistent folder structures and file naming conventions (EXAMPLE?);
 * separating raw data from processed data and analysis outputs;
 * including only stable versions intended for preservation.